ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 ------------------------------------------------------------------------
 The `device model <https://docs.internetofthings.ibmcloud.com/reference/device_model.html>`__ describes the metadata and management characteristics of a device.
 The device database in the Internet of Things Foundation is the master source of device information.
 Applications and managed devices are able to send updates to the database such as a location or the progress of a firmware update.
 Once these updates are received by the Internet of Things Foundation, the device database is updated, making the information available to applications.

-The device model on the Device is represented as DeviceData and to create a DeviceData one needs to create the following objects,
+The device model in the ibmiotf client library is represented as DeviceData and to create a DeviceData one needs to create the following objects,

 * DeviceInfo (mandatory)
-* DeviceLocation (optional)
+* DeviceLocation (optional but required if the device supports location update)
-* DeviceDiagnostic (optional)
+* DeviceDiagnostic (optional but required if the device supports diagnostics update)
-* DeviceFirmware (optional)
+* DeviceFirmware (optional but required if the device supports Firmware Actions)

 The following code snippet shows how to create the DeviceInfo Object with sample data,